grew-nlp/grew_doc/content/install_match.md

 **Grew-match** is available [online](http://match.grew.fr) on a set of corpora (mainly from the UD project).
 If you want to use **Grew-match** on your own corpus, you have to install it locally, following the instructions on this page.

+## STEP 0: Run a web server

+A web server is required.
+You can install [apache](https://www.apache.org) or one of the easy to install distribution like [LAMP on Linux](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) or [MAMP on Mac OSX](https://www.mamp.info).

+In the following we will call `DOCUMENT_ROOT` the main folder accessible from your website:

+ * with apache, it is defined in the `httpd.conf` file
+ * with LAMP, is should be `/opt/lampp/htdocs/`
+ * with MAMP, it should be `/Applications/MAMP/htdocs`

+In doubt, refer to the documentation of the corresponding web server.

+We use the port number `8888` below.
+You may have to change this if this port number is already used.

 ## STEP 1: Install the daemon

 You have to start locally a daemon which will handle your requests on your corpora.